Quasilimiting behavior for one-dimensional diffusions with killing: Convergence to quasistationarity

-The above theorem has the following Corollary, which in a slightly more restrictive form already appears in the work \cite{CMSM95} of Collet, Mart\'inez and San Mart\'in.
-The proof presented in \cite{CMSM95} suffers from a gap, so it seems to be worth presenting an alternative (and more general) proof of the assertion.
+The above theorem has the following corollary, which in a slightly more restrictive form already appears in the\vadjust{\goodbreak} work of \citet{CMSM95}.
+The proof presented in \citet{CMSM95} suffers from a gap, so it seems to be worth presenting an alternative (and more general) proof of the assertion.